MarcWalterDev/magnolia-photo/README.md

 I have learn a lot about organisation and design during this project.
 Some key take aways:
 * use ID more - This could have cleaned up my CSS a lot, using class names meant some lengthy targeting of elements.
 I will do some more research about when it is better to ID vs class.
 * README - I should have written the README as I went along, it was quite a daunting task after just making a few notes and doing the whole write up at the end.
-* Mobile first desgin - I originally started mobile first but decided to switch to desktop first design as I felt it made more sense but I think designing mobile first would greatly reduce the amount of media queries needed for different screen sizesand save a lot of time.
+* Mobile first desgin - I originally started mobile first but decided to switch to desktop first design as I felt it made more sense but I think designing mobile first would greatly reduce the amount of media queries needed for different screen sizes and save a lot of time.
 * Organisation - Being more methodical would have saved a lot of going back and forth between pages.

 On the whole I have really enjoyed the process.
 Even though some of my methods caused some undue stress it has helped me learn what and what not to do in the future.